tomato42/tls13-spec/draft-ietf-tls-tls13.md

 : A client-generated random structure.

 session_id
-: The ID of a session the client wishes to use for this connection.
+: Versions of TLS prior to TLS 1.3 supported a session resumption feature which has been merged with Pre-Shared Keys in this version (see {{resumption-and-psk}}).
-  This field is empty if no session_id is available, or if the client wishes to generate new security parameters.
+  This field MUST be a zero length vector (i.e., a single zero byte length field).

 cipher_suites
 : This is a list of the cryptographic options supported by the